rkotze/git-mob/README.md

 bd Bob Doe bob@example.com
 ```

-### Override the main author
+### Overwrite the main author

-Override the current author which could be useful for pairing on different machines
+Overwrite the current author which could be useful for pairing on different machines

 If the current author is: **Bob Doe**